xtermjs/xterm.js/README.md

 Xterm.js is a terminal front-end component written in JavaScript that works in the browser.

-It enables applications provide fully featured terminals to their users and create great development experiences.
+It enables applications to provide fully featured terminals to their users and create great development experiences.

 ## Features
 - **Text-based application support**: Use xterm.js to work with applications like `bash`, `git` etc.